-Entergy also has established a separate state PAC, the Entergy Corporation Political Action Committee--New York ("ENPAC-NY").
-Establishment of a separate state PAC in New York was necessary because New York State law requires an in-state bank account and residence for the treasurer in order to give to state and local candidates in New York.
+Entergy also has established a separate state PAC in the State of New York, the Entergy Corporation Political Action Committee--New York ("ENPAC-NY").
+Establishment of a separate state PAC in New York was necessary because New York State law requires an in-state bank account and residence for the treasurer in order to contribute to New York state and local candidates.
 ENPAC-NY has a local board that is responsible for reviewing and approving contribution requests.
 ENPAC-NY only gives to state and local candidates.
 Additional disclosure information about ENPAC-NY is available on the website of the New York Board of Elections at www.elections.ny.gov.